-Recall the Coordinate Transformation Pipeline that is used to convert coordinates in g-code to the actual coordinates the machine is to move to:
+Recall the Coordinate Transformation Pipeline that is used to convert coordinates in g-code to the active coordinate system the cnc machine uses for motion:

 The 5 Step G-Code Coordinate Pipeline…